Alinshans/LCPP/Note/Lexical/extern.md

 =====
 Objects and variables declared as `extern` declare an object that is defined in another translation unit or in an enclosing scope as having external linkage.<br>

 Declaration of **const** variables with the `extern` storage class forces the variable to have external linkage.
 An initialization of an **extern const** variable is allowed in the defining translation unit.
-Initializations in translation units other than the defining translation unit produce undefined results. [(SEE MSDN)](https://msdn.microsoft.com/en-us/library/y5f6w579.aspx#extern)
+Initializations in translation units other than the defining translation unit produce undefined results.
 ***
 ##Usage
 * Static storage duration with external linkage specifier